Spina Bifida Treatment & Management

 Treatment strategies are designed to prevent deterioration of renal function and to establish infection-free social continence.
 These goals can be accomplished by several different methods of bladder drainage, including intermittent catheterization, vesicostomy, and placement of indwelling catheters.

-Clean intermittent catheterization on a regular schedule is preferred to long-term indwelling catheters, as it keeps children drier, less prone to infection, and more in control of urinary function.
+Clean intermittent catheterization on a regular schedule is preferred to the use of long-term indwelling catheters, as it keeps children drier, less prone to infection, and in better control of urinary function.
 This technique is used from birth, if indicated, for reduction of bladder pressures or may be initiated to establish social continence at a developmentally appropriate time.
+[51]

 Intravesical transurethral bladder stimulation has been shown to improve bladder compliance through increased functional bladder capacity and to improve sensation; however, this type of stimulation has been less successful in achieving volitional voiding and total urinary control.